Dorsey2121/ecommerce-pattern-library/README.md

 fonts:
   primary: |
-    The Primary typeface is a compressed Sans-serif font that shows the strength and professionalism of our company.
-The secondary typeface pairs well with the primary typeface in both height and weight.

-    Use the Primary typeface for headings, buttons and captions.

-  secondary: |
-    The secondary typeface represents a strong serif face with a large X-height.
+    The Primary typeface represents a strong serif face with a large X-height.
 This makes it very easy and pleasent to read on screens.
 This represents our company as it is clean and professional like our business.

-    Use the secondary typeface for body copy.
+    Use the Primary typeface for body copy.

+  secondary: |
+    The Secondary typeface is a compressed Sans-serif font that shows the strength and professionalism of our company.
+The secondary typeface pairs well with the primary typeface in both height and weight.

+    Use the Secondary typeface for headings, buttons and captions.

 colors:
   primary: |
     The primary color represents the primary color in the logo.